Best 3D Printer of 2021

 Why You Should Trust Us?

-We spent thousands of hours printing a suite of evaluation models in different filaments with each printer.
+We printed a series of evaluation models in different filaments with each printer.
 Each test prototype was selected to thoroughly challenge these printers, whether it was printing successively steeper overhangs, bridging longer and longer spans, or creating particularly fine details.
-We then assembled a panel of judges — both novice and expert — to rate the print quality of each model, without knowing which printer produced it.
+We then assembled a panel of judges to rate the print quality of each model, without knowing which printer produced it.
 In addition to our print-quality tests, we also awarded points based on each printer's printing capabilities, its ease of use, and the level of documentation and customer support available.

 Related: How We Tested 3D Printers